ZippyPoint: Fast Interest Point Detection, Description, and Matching through Mixed Precision Discretization: Experiments

 \parsection{Binarizing descriptors.} We initiate the descriptor exploration from the common practice of utilizing sigmoid as a soft approximation for every bit~\cite{lai2015simultaneous,liu2012supervised}, and the hamming triplet loss proposed by \cite{lai2015simultaneous}.
 While some works use a hard sign function~\cite{tang2019gcnv2}, we found it unable to optimizate the network to a meaningful degree.
 Table~\ref{table:bin_desc} demonstrates a significant performance drop and large variance compared to the baseline, especially in the correctness metrics.
 We conjecture that this spans from the lack of a normalization layer, causing the sigmoid to saturate, and yielding uninformative gradients.
 To test this assumption, we append an $||L_2||$ normalization layer after the element-wise sigmoid operation.
 This constrains the activations and dramatically improves performance and reduces the variance, as seen experimentally, leading to a more stable optimization process.

 In this paper we hypothesize that, analogous to $||L_2||$ normalization, we can optimize the network using a \gls{Bin} normalization layer by constraining the descriptor to a constant number of ones.
 Using the proposed \gls{Bin.Norm} layer, the functional performance gap is significantly decreased when compared to the \gls{FP} descriptors.
-Note that, during inference the binary descriptor optimization strategy in Eq.~\eqref{eq:bin_norm} can be replaced by a thresholding function that sets the top-k logits of each descriptor to 1, enabling faster processing.

 \parsection{Comparison to state-of-the-art.} We compare \OURS{} with state-of-the-art methods in Table~\ref{table:sota_descriptors}.
 For a fair comparison, we group methods given the descriptor precision.
 When utilizing \gls{FP} descriptors, \OURS{} performs on par with other methods.
 In particular, it consistently outperforms SuperPoint and performs on par with KP2D.
 Meanwhile, the throughput gain is higher than an order of magnitude.